syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 >**NOTE**
 * This callback will be called after the `onViewChanged` callback.
-* The widget returned from this builder will be removed from SfCalendar when the `CalendarDataSource.notifyListeners` is called.
+* The widget returned from this builder will be removed from the SfCalendar when the `CalendarDataSource.notifyListeners` is called.